 A key objective of the Master Plan is that all of the planned developments will be funded from the resources of the Stadium Trust.
-There is no intention to seek funding from the Wellington City Council or Wellington Regional Council.
+There is no intention to seek funding from the Councils.

-To start the process the Trust last year appointed international stadium architectural firm Populous to develop the Master Plan.
-Populous have started by consulting with stakeholders and have presented some initial concepts to the Trust.

-Stadium management and Populous are in the process of finalising the design concepts, identifying the project costs and preparing an implementation programme for the Master Plan with particular focus on providing the benefits that must be offered to members and box holders and the public in 2014.
+Last year the Trust appointed international stadium architectural firm Populous to develop the Master Plan.
+Populous started by consulting with stakeholders.
+Stadium management and Populous have then finalised the design concepts, identified the project costs and prepared an implementation programme for the Master Plan with particular focus on providing the benefits that must be offered to members and box holders and the public in 2014.

-A further round of consultation with the Councils and other stakeholders will take place early in 2012.
-We expect the final Master Plan will then be communicated to the public mid to late 2012.
+A further round of consultation with the Councils and other stakeholders will take place in 2012 followed by communication of the final Master Plan to the public.